Economy of the United States: Federal budget and debt

 During FY2017, the federal government spent $3.98 trillion on a budget or cash basis, up $128 billion or 3.3% vs. FY2016 spending of $3.85 trillion.
 Major categories of FY 2017 spending included: Healthcare such as Medicare and Medicaid ($1,077B or 27% of spending), Social Security ($939B or 24%), non-defense discretionary spending used to run federal Departments and Agencies ($610B or 15%), Defense Department ($590B or 15%), and interest ($263B or 7%).

 During FY2017, the federal government collected approximately $3.32 trillion in tax revenue, up $48 billion or 1.5% versus FY2016.
 Primary receipt categories included individual income taxes ($1,587 billion or 48% of total receipts), Social Security/Social Insurance taxes ($1,162 billion or 35%), and corporate taxes ($297 billion or 9%).
 Other revenue types included excise, estate and gift taxes.
 FY 2017 revenues were 17.3% of gross domestic product (GDP), versus 17.7% in FY 2016.
 Tax revenues averaged approximately 17.4% GDP over the 1980–2017 period.

 The federal budget deficit (i.e., expenses greater than revenues) was $665 billion in FY2017, versus $585 billion in 2016, an increase of $80 billion or 14%.
 The budget deficit was 3.5% GDP in 2017, versus 3.2% GDP in 2016.
 The budget deficit is forecast to rise to $804 billion in FY 2018, due significantly to the Tax Cuts and Jobs Act and other spending bills.
 An aging country and healthcare inflation are other drivers of deficits and debt over the long-run.

 Debt held by the public, a measure of national debt, was approximately $14.7 trillion or 77% of GDP in 2017, ranked the 43rd highest out of 207 countries.
 This debt, as a percent of GDP, is roughly equivalent to those of many western European nations.

+Defense industry

+The U.S. defense industry is the world's largest arms industry, valued at over $354 billion in 2026, driven by high-tech investments, geopolitical tensions and modernization efforts.
+Dominated by major firms like Lockheed Martin, RTX Corporation and Northrop Grumman, the sector is shifting toward autonomous systems, artificial intelligence and software-defined platforms.
+Key challenges include supply chain constraints, skilled labor shortages and rising regulatory compliance costs.

 Business culture

 A central feature of the U.S. economy is the economic freedom afforded to the private sector by allowing the private sector to make the majority of economic decisions in determining the direction and scale of what the U.S. economy produces.
 This is enhanced by relatively low levels of regulation and government involvement, as well as a court system that generally protects property rights and enforces contracts.
-Today, the United States is home to 29.6 million small businesses, thirty percent of the world's millionaires, forty percent of the world's billionaires, and 139 of the world's 500 largest companies.
+As of 2025 the United States is home to 36.2 million small businesses, forty percent of the world's millionaires, thirty percent of the world's billionaires, and 138 of the world's 500 largest companies.